 Well of course our time is precious and we should use it wisely!
 DUH this is self-evident but it doesn’t and shouldn’t dictate how we choose to communicate with others.

-When communicating with strangers take extra care in choosing your words
+Take extra care in choosing your words

 - Is it important for you to gauge the response of your audience to ‘modulate’ you message?